 How to use AirPods or AirPods Pro

-So you have a new pair of AirPods or AirPods Pro, congratulations!
-While they get their fair share of hate (especially from me when it comes to the original AirPods), they’re both products that many, many people enjoy.
-There are plenty of bells and whistles that come along with owning a pair of AirPods, but Apple prides itself on making their products super easy to use.
+So you have a new pair of AirPods or AirPods Pro; congratulations!
+While these earbuds models get their fair share of hate, they’re both products that many people enjoy.
+There are plenty of bells and whistles that come along with owning a pair of AirPods, but Apple prides itself on making its products super easy to use.
 For the most part, all you need to do is open the case and put the earbuds in your ears to start using them.
 Of course, there is a little more to it than that so if you want to know everything about how to use AirPods, make sure to check out our full reviews!

 AirPods Pro review:

 In short, yes—though this shouldn’t be a surprise to anyone.
-Apple markets the AirPods Pro as their flagship true wireless earbuds, featuring high-end features like active noise cancelling and an improved fit over the original AirPods.
+Apple markets the AirPods Pro as its flagship true wireless earbuds, featuring high-end features like active noise canceling and an improved fit over the unsealed AirPods.
 This extra feature set over its non-pro counterparts does come at a price, however.
-In this case, you really do get what you pay for.
 If you’re a fan of Apple’s products and their ecosystem, the AirPods and AirPods Pro are sure to satisfy your music listening needs.
-If you’re for other options, check out our lists for the best AirPods alternatives and AirPods Pro alternatives.
+If you’re looking for other options, check out our lists for the best AirPods alternatives and AirPods Pro alternatives.